Editorial Standards

 Key Takeaways

-- If at least two‑thirds of your gross income is from farming or fishing, you use Form 2210‑F to check for an underpayment penalty and to apply special estimated‑tax rules.
+- If at least two‑thirds of your gross income for either the current tax year or the prior tax year is from farming or fishing, you use Form 2210‑F to check for an underpayment penalty and to apply special estimated‑tax rules.

 - You can avoid quarterly estimates by either paying at least two‑thirds of your total tax by January 15, or filing and paying all tax by March 1 of the filing year, or the next business day when March 1 lands on a weekend or holiday.